rangerz/magento2-module-quicklink/README.md

 ## Usage

-Stores -> Configuration -> Rangerz Extensions -> Google Quicklink
+After installation, it will be enabled by default.
+You can find the configuration into `Stores > Configuration > Rangerz Extensions > Google Quicklink`.

 ### Google Quicklink